 Change has always been, and will always be, a constant.
 But in the last couple of years, this change has accelerated considerably.
-The raft of current global challenges, including climate breakdown, biodiversity loss, pollution, social inequality, migration, and the refugee crisis, is becoming more and more visible, and people expect their organizations to address them.
-The great profit motive is being challenged, and employees are placing greater scrutiny on their organizations than ever before.
+The raft of current global challenges, including climate breakdown, biodiversity loss, pollution, social inequality, migration, and the refugee crisis, is becoming more and more visible, and people expect their organisations to address them.
+The great profit motive is being challenged, and employees are placing greater scrutiny on their organisations than ever before.
 At the same time, they’re also revisiting their own priorities around the work they’re prepared to do, how they’re prepared to do it, and when they’re prepared to do it.
-This has led to what is being called The Great Resignation, and how organizations choose to respond to these challenges will determine whether their people decide to stay.
+This has led to what is being called The Great Resignation, and how organisations choose to respond to these challenges will determine whether their people decide to stay.

 But how does an individual leader go about making these changes to their approach?
-It’s challenging and, therefore, vital that organizations support leaders at all levels in doing so.
-This might have been attempted in the past by developing off-site, multi-tier development programs, sheep-dipping people through them, and then expecting them to come out to the other side ready to perform.
-But now, this is shifting towards a more human-centered approach, which means getting leaders together and asking them ‘how best to support our leaders?’
+It’s challenging and, therefore, vital that organisations support leaders at all levels in doing so.
+This might have been attempted in the past by developing off-site, multi-tier development programmes, sheep-dipping people through them, and then expecting them to come out to the other side ready to perform.
+But now, this is shifting towards a more human-centred approach, which means getting leaders together and asking them ‘how best to support our leaders?’
 It means developing a culture in which the capacity for leadership action is democratic and pervasive – a culture in which leaders develop leaders.

 1. Engage and involve